Working in the U.S.

 - Learning Center Tutor: Tutors at the Learning Center help students with various subjects ranging from math

-spring semester, usually by March, to be a tutor the following year.
-You will need
+the spring semester, usually by March, to be a tutor the following year.
+You will

-to get a recommendation from advisor to prove you have the academic knowledge for
+need to get a recommendation from advisor to prove you have the academic knowledge

 Other Campus Employers

-Immigration regulations severely limit an international student's eligibility to accept
+Immigration regulations limit an international student's eligibility to accept employment

-employment off-campus.
-Students found working illegally are failing to maintain their
+off-campus.
+Students found working illegally are failing to maintain their F-1 student

-F-1 student status and risk having their F-1 visa revoked.
-Off-campus employment is
+status and risk having their F-1 visa revoked.
+Off-campus employment is only allowed

 Curricular Practical Training: Curricular Practical Training (CPT) is employment that trains you in your field of